You will not be allowed to compare more than 4 products at a time

 Frequently Asked Questions

-- Q: What are Communion wafers made from?
-A: Communion wafers are traditionally made from a simple mixture of flour and water, adhering to historical liturgical baking methods.
+- Q: What ingredients are used in the Communion wafers?
+A: The wafers are made from only flour and water.
+This simple composition adheres to traditional liturgical baking methods.

-- Q: How many Communion wafers are in a box?
-A: Each box contains 1000 Communion wafers, making it ideal for large gatherings and church services.
+- Q: How many wafers are included in a box?
+A: There are one thousand wafers in each box.
+This quantity is suitable for large gatherings and services.